-Students in the Department are encouraged to apply for Summer Science awards such as the NSERC Undergraduate Summer Research Award.
+- Students in the Department are encouraged to apply for Summer Science awards such as the NSERC Undergraduate Summer Research Award.
 These awards pay students a salary over the summer while they are working on a research project under the supervision of a faculty member.
 Normally students who have completed at least their 2nd year may apply and typically a grade point average of at least 7.0(B+) is required.
-In addition, faculty sometimes employ undergraduate research assistants over the summer period.
-While not an award administered by NSERC, such positions are only offered to the best students in the Department.

-- Hany Salama Bursary a cross-Faculty bursary available to ITEC, MATH and CSE students, administered by Student Financial Services. - Sally Murray Findley Memorial Scholarship a cross-Faculty scholarship available to ITEC, MATH and CSE students, administered by Student Financial Services.
+In addition, faculty members sometimes employ undergraduate research assistants over the summer period.
+Such positions are only offered to the best students in the Department. - Hany Salama Bursary a cross-Faculty bursary available to ITEC, MATH and CSE students, administered by Student Financial Services. - Sally Murray Findley Memorial Scholarship a cross-Faculty scholarship available to ITEC, MATH and CSE students, administered by Student Financial Services.